-The interview can be challenging especially when you do not have an idea of what to expect in an interview.
-This article provides you with the top 25 head start teacher interview questions along with their sample answers.
+The interview can be challenging, especially when you do not have an idea of what to expect in an interview.
+This article provides you with the top 25 head start teacher interview questions and their sample answers.

 1. Why Are You Interested In This Role?